mailsvb/ntpd.js/README.md

 feature list:

- * define linux timestamp to be sent from NTP server or let NTP server sent recent time
+ * define linux timestamp as initial reference to be sent in an NTP reply or let NTP server sent the most recent timestamp
  * define error state
  * define server version
  * define server mode